 crimes, less important than I thought;

 The speaker begins this piece by utilizing the two-word phrase that became the title of the poem, “Me imperturbe.”
 The word “impertube” is not in common use.
 Whitman took it from longer words, “imperturbable” and “imperturbation.”
-The speaker is the calm, quiet and free from mental struggle.
+The speaker is the calm, quiet, and free from mental struggle.
 This comes in tandem, and in part because of the speaker’s “standing at ease in Nature.”

 The speaker is somewhere outside, in a place that is separate from his normal world of “occupation, poverty, notoriety” and “foibles.”
-These are the things he struggles with and often weigh unnecessarily on his mind.
+These are the things he struggles with and often weighs unnecessarily on his mind.
 He is gaining mental and emotional power from feeling like the “Master of all.”
 The speaker quickly follows this up with the addendum, “or mistress of all.”

 By adding in a male and female part Whitman is acknowledging that his speaker’s position is not confined to one specific experience.
 It is a state of being that is accessible to anyone, male or female.
 It also acknowledges the natural parts of the speaker himself.
 He is more than just a man in these moments, he is embracing a feminine side of himself.
-This is a feature that appears throughout Whitman’s best known work, Song of Myself.
+This is a feature that appears throughout Whitman’s best-known work, Song of Myself.

-In the next lines the speaker acknowledges the fact that the nature he is within is “aplomb” in the middle of all the “irrational” parts of life.
+In the next lines, the speaker acknowledges the fact that the nature he is within is “aplomb” in the middle of all the “irrational” parts of life.
 The speaker is developing a closeness with nature that is improving his whole outlook on life.
 The things he usually worries about are fading into the background.
 He is realizing they are “less important” than he thought.

 Me private, or public, or menial, or solitary—all these